 The conceptual design (what information will be on what pages, how will the links among the pages be organized, how will navigational and content layers and pages be separated or mixed, etc.).

-The choice of the exact text for the terse labels on the shortcut buttons and for any banner graphics.
+The choice of the exact text for the terse labels on the shortcut buttons, link menus, and for any banner graphics.

-The visual design of the pages: what will be the shape, size, and placement of the shortcut buttons and other graphic and text elements.
+The visual design of the pages: what will be the shape, size, and placement of the shortcut buttons, link menus, and other graphic and text elements.

 Some otherwise attractive conceptual designs or visual layouts will falter in practice because of the difficulty of one or both of the other phases, especially the difficulty of communicating through terse text or compact graphics exactly what will be found if one follows a particular choice.
 The current design of the Ohio University Front Door has room for enhancement in this respect (e.g., many people do not immediately recognize that the Cutler Hall woodcut logo is a clickable link to the main Ohio University page).